Engelberg/ubergraph/README.md

 #### Edge Descriptions

-Ubergraph introduces the notion of an "edge description".
+In addition to edge objects (Edge or UndirectedEdge), Ubergraph introduces the notion of an "edge description".
 An edge description is one of the following:

 + [src dest]
 + [src dest weight]
 + [src dest attribute-map]

-+ an actual edge object
+Every Loom protocol that takes a simple [src dest] input to describe an edge, in Ubergraph can either take an edge object or one of these edge descriptions.

-It's up to you to pick an edge description that uniquely identifies your edge.
+If you use an edge description, it's up to you to pick an edge description that uniquely identifies your edge.
 If your graph contains multiple edges that match a given edge description, ubergraph will arbitrarily pick one such edge for you.
 For example, if your multigraph uses different colors to represent several edges between a given pair of nodes, then the edge description `[1 4 {:color :red}]` might be unambiguous for your application.
 Using the actual edge object is, of course, the easiest way to ensure you are unqiuely identifying the edge.

-Every Loom protocol that takes a simple [src dest] input to descript an edge, in Ubergraph can take one of these richer notions of an edge description.
 For example,

 ```clojure
 (weight g [1 4 {:color :red}])  ; what is the weight of the red edge between 1 and 4?